-This time last year I was surrounded myself with people who had a compulsion with checking the Instagram followers app.
+This time last year I was surrounded with people who had a compulsion with checking the Instagram followers app.
 (For those of you who don’t know what that app is, it tells you who you are following who is not following you back, who has recently unfollowed you, who has blocked you, etc.)

 I was never ever left with an uplifted feeling after checking to see who unfollowed me that day.
-Nor discussing it with those friends, who would escalade it to extremes by feeling the need to publicly call out someone for no longer following, or even invite that person to lunch with the agenda to pounce on them!
+Nor discussing my Instagram following with those friends, who would escalade it to extremes by feeling the need to publicly call out someone for no longer following, or even invite that person to lunch with the agenda to pounce on them!
 Or swiftly blocking them on all social media channels to prove they don’t need to follow them as well.

 As the months went by, my habit of chatting with these people and compulsively checking that app really started to wear on me.
-Why the hell was I letting this bother me so much?
+Why the hell was I letting tInstagram following bother me so much?
 Why was I giving a teeny app power over my self worth of who no longer followed me on Instagram?
 It is all so stupid.

 I deleted the app, but still had to hear all about the drama from those friends, and what I thought they should do about it.
 Eventually, I had to stop talking with them on the daily.

 That world of theirs is just too small.